BrunaLab/LAS6292_DataManagement/content/docs/instructor-info/_index.md

 Phone: (352) 846-0634 | email: embruna@ufl.edu

 ## Office Hours
-Wednesday and Thursday 10:00-11:40 pm in the Tropical Ecology & Conservation Lab (directions at http://brunalab.org/contact-find-us/) or via Zoom (the link is on class canvas page).
-You can sign up for an appointment in advance here: https://embruna.youcanbook.me/); you don't have to do so, but it guarantees a specific time slot so you don't have to wait in line.
+Tuesday and Wednesday from 10:30-11:45 am in the Tropical Ecology & Conservation Lab (directions at http://brunalab.org/contact-find-us/) or via Zoom (the link is on class canvas page).
+You can sign up for an appointment in advance here: https://embruna.youcanbook.me; you don't have to do so, but it guarantees a specific time slot so you don't have to wait in line.